Skip to Content

 1. Cats Love a Warm Spot

+Perhaps your side of the bed is further from the window, which can bring chilly winds at night.
 This could be one of the reasons why your cat may choose to sleep on one particular side of the bed.
 Therefore, giving the impression that they have a favorite.

 2. Cats Love Comfort & Safety

 Aside from felines being self-sufficient, they are also very particular in their choice of a place to sleep.
 In most cases, cats have a three-point list of the criteria they need before they get their beauty sleep.
 They seek comfort, calmness, and safety.
-This is one of the main reasons cats like to sleep in a ball position.
+This is one of the main reasons cats sleep in a ball position.

 tabby cat asleep in blanket

-3. Does It Make Sense For Your Cat to Sleep With You?
+3. Does It Make Sense for Your Cat to Sleep With You?

-As safety is important, your side of the bed might be giving your cat the vantage point they need in order to feel calm.
-If your side is closer to the door, that means your cat has a direct emergency exit point.
-Generally, this is also why they choose to sleep at the foot of the bed.
-Your furry friend is simply strategic.
+As safety is important, your side of the bed might give your cat the vantage point they need to feel calm.
+If your side of the bed is closer to the door, your cat has a direct emergency exit point.

 4. Are You Their Safety Net?